 We maintain a defined contribution retirement plan that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees may defer eligible compensation on a pre-tax basis, up to the statutorily prescribed annual limits on contributions under the Code.
 We have the ability to make discretionary contributions to the 401(k) plan.
-For 2016, during each pay period, we made matching contributions of \$0.50 for each \$1.00 of employee contribution up to a maximum of 4% of the employee's gross compensation for the applicable pay period.
-We expect to do the same in 2017.
-Employee contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participant's directions.
+For 2016, during each pay period, we made matching contributions of \$0.50 for each \$1.00 of employee contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participant's directions.
 Employees are immediately and fully vested in their contributions.
 The vesting of contributions we make is tied to years of service with our contributions being fully vested after four years of service.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) plan and earnings on those contributions are not taxable to the employees until distributed from the 401(k) plan.